Posts

 Image

-link Gingrich makes some good suggestions about putting the Iraq issue in a larger perspective of the worldwide conflict with countries that want to destroy us.
+">link Gingrich makes some good suggestions about putting the Iraq issue in a larger perspective of the worldwide conflict with countries that want to destroy us.
 Searching for Victory in Iraq Why the Baker-Hamilton commission ought to visit Mount Vernon. by Newt Gingrich 11/28/2006 12:00:00 AM THE SUNDAY BEFORE Thanksgiving Callista and I took some friends to Mount Vernon to see the new education center.
 It is an amazing tribute to George Washington and the creation of America.
 We watched a movie about George Washington crossing the Delaware on Christmas Eve and surprising the Hessians (German mercenaries) on Christmas Day in Trenton.
 As I watched, I was struck by the amazing difference between the attitude of the father of our country and the current attitudes in the city that bears his name.
 General Washington had had a long and painful summer and autumn of defeat in 1776.
-His American Army had been defeated across New York--in Brooklyn, in Manhattan, and in White Plains--and then dr
+His American Army had been defeated across New York--in Brooklyn, in Manhattan, and in White Plains--a...

 Pope Visits Turkey